REVIEW:

 the assembly operated fine.

-Articles & Links:
+Related Articles & Links:

-NOTE: We now stock rudder
+We stock rudder

 kits for a variety of kayaks.
 Take a look at our full selection of